 Paint brush (preferably an older brush)

-0) Step 0 is to deep clean your van.
+0) The first step is to deep clean your van.
 Deep, deep clean the van.
 Take out the floor mats and clean them, get deep into the crevices and clean everything.
 This is your new home and this is your only opportunity to do a truly deep cleaning of the entire van before you start your conversion.
 Be sure to identify any potential mold areas and spray with a mixture of bleach and water.
 Allow the van to air out completely for a couple days after spraying bleach before you start your conversion.

 1) Identify and tape off the areas you plan to use sound damping.
 We recommend using this on top of any exposed metal that’s not going to have wood, paneling, or flooring surface on it, including entryways, wheel wells, and step areas by the doors.
 Depending on your flooring selection, you may want to cover your entire van floor with a layer of the Noxudol, but we didn’t because we added cork as part of our flooring installation.
 Using an old paint brush, spread a thick layer of the Noxudol on the applicable areas.
 Repeat for 2-3 coats and be sure to let the product dry between costs.